KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

-# Automatic Segmentation of Soft Tissue Sarcoma
+# Automatic Segmentation of Soft Tissue Sarcoma (Kaggle Challenge)
 CT-scan images of patients with soft tissue sarcoma were automatically segmented using a U-Net architecture